HiPerCoRe/KTT/Readme.md

 ===========================
 <img src="https://github.com/HiPerCoRe/KTT/blob/master/Docs/Resources/KttLogo.png" width="425" height="150"/>

-KTT is an autotuning framework for **OpenCL**, **CUDA** kernels and **GLSL** compute shaders.
-It primarily focus to GPU accelerators, but can be used to auto-tune also code for different devices (e.g., CPUs) when OpenCL is utilized.
+KTT is an autotuning framework for **OpenCL**, **CUDA** kernels and experimental support for **GLSL** compute shaders.
+It primarily focus to
+GPU accelerators, but can be used to auto-tune also code for different devices (e.g., CPUs) when OpenCL is utilized.
+KTT core is implemented in C++, but version 2.2 allows its usage from Python or loading autotuning configurations from JSON files.
+The C++ core brings high performance, low latency, and allows dynamic tuning (i.e., autotuning during application runtime).
-Version 2.1 which introduces API bindings for Python and new onboarding guide is now available.

 Main features
 -------------
-* Ability to define kernel tuning parameters such as kernel thread sizes, vector data types and loop unroll factors to optimize computation for a particular device.
+* Ability to define kernel tuning parameters such as kernel thread block sizes, vector data types and loop unroll factors to optimize computation for a particular device.
-* Support for iterative kernel launches and composite kernels.
+* Support for iterative kernel launches and composite kernels, allowing sharing tuning parameters among multiple kernels (e.g., layout of intermediate date).
 * Support for multiple compute queues and asynchronous operations.
-* Support for online auto-tuning - kernel tuning combined with regular kernel running.
+* Support for dynamic auto-tuning - kernel tuning combined with regular kernel running.
 * Ability to automatically ensure the correctness of tuned computation with reference kernel or C++ function.
 * Support for multiple compute APIs, switching between CUDA, OpenCL and Vulkan requires only minor changes in C++ code (e.g., changing the kernel source file), no library recompilation is needed.
-* Public API available in C++ (native) and Python (bindings).
+* Public API available in C++ (native) and Python (bindings), tuning configuration can be loaded from JSON, allowing interoperability with other autotuning frameworks (so far [Kernel Tuner](https://github.com/KernelTuner/kernel_tuner)).
+* Advanced profile-based searcher, laveraging hardware performance counters and machine learning to navigate tuning spaces quickly.
+* Mearuring energy consumption with CUDA devices.
 * Many customization options, including support for kernel arguments with user-defined data types, ability to change kernel compiler flags and more.

 Getting started
 ---------------